 Most would agree with the opinion that the world is a cruel place.
 This isn’t targeted towards humans only, although most of what happens is directly or indirectly an effect of human behavior.
 The humanism theory can be viewed as a step towards a more sensitive world, a kinder world.

 You might be thinking how all of this is related to learning and how it can possibly make you more skilled than you already are.

-Well, humanism has its origins in psychology, but it is also closely linked to learning theories.
+Well, humanism has its origins as a force in psychology as a theory of human motivation, but it is also closely linked to learning theories.
 This theory links behavior with learning, which isn’t all that unique if you take a look at some other learning models.

-However, it is still very different with unique uses and advantages.
-Today you’ll find out all about it!
+However, it is still very different, with unique uses and advantages, which we will cover below.

 Table of Contents

 What Is the Humanist Learning Theory?